GeoStat-Framework/pentapy/README.md

     pip install pentapy

-There are pre-built wheels for Linux, MacOS and Windows for most Python versions (2.7, 3.4-3.7).
+There are pre-built wheels for Linux, MacOS and Windows for most Python versions.

-If your system is not supported and you want to have the Cython routines of pentapy installed, you have to provide a c-compiler and run:

-    pip install numpy cython
-    pip install pentapy

 To get the scipy solvers running, you have to install scipy or you can use the following extra argument: